 As the Federal Motor Carrier Safety Administration (FMCSA) reports, 499,000 trucks crash each year.
 Correspondingly, those collisions cause 107,000 serious injuries.
 In addition, 4,415 semi-truck accidents are fatal.
 Truck crashes cause tremendous pain and suffering for accident victims and their families.
 Because filing, fighting, and winning a truck accident lawsuit is incredibly difficult, these collisions also cause a lot of confusion.
 To answer some of the most frequently asked questions, the nation’s #1 tractor-trailer accident lawyers explain how to file a truck crash lawsuit.

 For the best chances for winning your truck accident case and maximizing your compensation payout, you need to hire an experienced semi-truck collision lawyer.
 Who you choose matters.
-To speak to an award-winning and record-setting truck crash lawyer from Munley Law for FREE, schedule a free consultation today.
+To speak to an award-winning and record-setting truck accident lawyer from Munley Law Personal Injury Attorneys for FREE, schedule a free consultation today.

 Truck crash lawsuits: What you need to know